Research

 Les Quennevais

 Headline published data for 2023 show that pupils’ progress over their time at the school is particularly strong.
-As a consequence, Le Quennevais outperformed Jersey averages for 11-16 schools across almost all attainment measures and compares favourably with English equivalents.
+As a consequence, Les Quennevais outperformed Jersey averages for 11-16 schools across almost all attainment measures and compares favourably with English equivalents.

 The following points are worth noting –